 The reason that those products of art, which looked so much like the art items of the clients themselves, were so much wanted, is that the techniques they used were so sophisticated that they could not be copied by the clients themselves.

-The client was the king for the Phoenician merchants and artists and he had to be served.
-Everything to keep the Phoenician cities prosperous and to keep food on the table.
-The food they could not provide for in their own country.
+The client was the king of the Phoenician merchants and artists and he had to be served.
+Everything was to keep the Phoenician cities prosperous and to keep food on the table.
+The food they could not provide in their own country.

 To the art of making jewelry